 The takeaway

-Successfully managing PPC campaigns is a complex juggling act with dozens of balls in the air at any given time.
+Successful PPC campaign management is a complex juggling act with dozens of balls in the air at any given time.

-That means dropping any of those balls can result in wasted time or delayed ROI, neither of which benefits your goals or your business.
+That means dropping any of those balls can result in wasted time or delayed return on investment (ROI), neither of which benefits your goals or your business.

 Whether you’re just stepping into the waters of PPC or a seasoned marketer looking to refresh your knowledge of best practices, our blog is packed full of resources for you to learn pretty much anything you want to know.